 Topics

-Cloudflare announced a CMS that it considers the spiritual successor to WordPress.
+A CMS announced by Cloudflare as the spiritual successor to WordPress.

-It's a full-stack CMS using a modern architecture, combining various Cloudflare resources (D1/R2/Workers) with Astro, truly a Cloudflare ecosystem CMS!
+It's a full-stack CMS with a modern architecture using Cloudflare resources (D1/R2/Workers) + Astro—truly the Cloudflare ecosystem CMS!

 2. Create Cloudflare resources